PowerGridModel/power-grid-model/docs/components.md

 * type name: `generic_power_sensor`

-`power_sensor` is an abstract class for symmetric and asymmetric power sensor.
+`power_sensor` is an abstract class for symmetric and asymmetric power sensor and is derived from {hoverxreftooltip}`components.md#sensor`.
 It measures the active/reactive power flow of a terminal.
 The terminal is either connecting an `appliance` and a `node`, or connecting the from/to end of a `branch` and a `node`.
-In case of a terminal between an `appliance` and a `node`, the power reference direction in the measurement data is the same as the reference direction of the `appliance`.
+In case of a terminal between an `appliance` and a `node`, the power {hoverxreftooltip}`components.md#reference-direction` in the measurement data is the same as the reference direction of the `appliance`.
 For example, if a `power_sensor` is measuring a `source`, a positive `p_measured` indicates that the active power flows from the source to the node.